Mansi232323/Mansi232323/README.md

 Dance: Participated in the Inter-College Solo Western Dance Competition at IGDTUW, organized by Hypnotics (Dance Society).

+## Hackathons:

+Smart India Hackathon: Participated in the Internal round at IGDTUW.

+Flipkart GRiD 6.0: Competed in the Software Development Track (Level 1) - E-commerce and Tech Quiz.

+Adobe GenSolve Hackathon: Engaged in innovative problem-solving and development.

+##🎓 Certifications:

+Python and Machine Learning: Successfully completed a 7-week summer internship on "Python

 ## 🔗 Let's Connect:
 linkedin: www.linkedin.com/in/mansi-kushwaha-140424261